Keyfactor/gcp-certmanager-orchestrator/README.md

 Category	|The type of certificate store to be configured.
 Select category based on the display name configured above "GCP Certificate Manager".
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The name of the Google Certificate Manager Credentials File.
 This file should be stored in the same directory as the Orchestrator binary.
 Sample is "favorable-tree-346417-feb22d67de35.json".
-Store Path	|This will be the name of the Google Cloud Project.
+Store Path	|This will be the ProjectId of the Google Cloud Project.
 Sample here is "favorable-tree-346417".
+See above image.
+Location|global is the default but could be another region based on the project.
+Project Number| As shown in the above image, this can be obtained from the project information in Google Cloud.
 Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
 Inventory Schedule	|The interval that the system will use to report on what certificates are currently in the store.
 Use SSL	|This should be checked.